 Job and Jesus.
 Similarities between them

 Job was declared righteous by God.
 His is the first beautiful poetic book in a series that includes Psalms, Proverbs, Ecclesiastes, Song of Songs, and Lamentations of Jeremiah.
-Job is not a fictional character he is remembered by Ezekiel in the Old Testament and Jacob in the New Testament.
-Job is amazed and astonished that God would allow suffering to befall him because he knew himself to be righteous.
-Through this Old Testament character, a thin line is drawn to Jesus Christ in the New Testament.
+Job is not a fictional character; Ezekiel remembers him in the Old Testament and Jacob in the New Testament.
+Job is amazed and astonished that God would allow suffering to occur to him because he knew himself to be righteous.
+This Old Testament character draws a thin line this Old Testament character.
+A thin line is drawn to Jesus Christ in the New Testament.

 There are many similarities between Job and Jesus.
 Job is the forerunner of Christ’s sufferings.
 He traces a path to understanding Calvary.
-In the following order the similarities between the two great biblical figures are presented:
+In the following order, the similarities between the two significant biblical figures are presented: